erinmikailstaples/stripe-agents/SETUP.md

 npm install
 ```

-This installs all required packages including TypeScript, the Stripe Agent Toolkit, and Galileo Agent Reliability tools.
+This installs all required packages including TypeScript, the Stripe Agent Toolkit, and Galileo Agent Reliability tools for the Gizmo ecommerce demo.

 ## 🔑 Step 2: Set Up API Keys